softlayer/terraform-provider-softlayer/docs/resources/softlayer_bare_metal.md

 * `package_key_name` | *string*
     * Custom bare metal server's package key name.
 This attribute is only used when a new custom bare metal server is created.
+    * You can find available key names in the [link](https://api.softlayer.com/rest/v3/SoftLayer_Product_Package/getAllObjects?objectFilter={"type":{"keyName":{"operation":"BARE_METAL_CPU"}}}).
+You need your softlayer ID and api_key to access to the page.
     * *Optional*
 * `process_key_name` | *string*
     * Custom bare metal server's process key name.
 This attribute is only used when a new custom bare metal server is created.
+    * You can find available key names in the link: https://api.softlayer.com/rest/v3/SoftLayer_Product_Package/PACKAGE_ID/getItems?objectMask=mask[prices[id,categories[id,name,categoryCode],capacityRestrictionType,capacityRestrictionMinimum,capacityRestrictionMaximum,locationGroupId]]&objectFilter= .
+Replace PACKAGE_ID to your package ID.
+The page also provides available `disk_key_names`.
     * *Optional*
 * `disk_key_names` | *list*
     * Array of internal disk key names.
 This attribute is only used when a new custom bare metal server is created.